 Grammy-winning duo Daft Punk break up after 28 years

-NEW YORK (AP) — Grammy-winning French duo Daft Punk have announced they’re breaking up after 28 years.
+NEW YORK (AP) — Grammy-winning electronic music pioneers Daft Punk have announced that they are breaking up after 28 years.

-The electronic performers shared the news Monday in an 8-minute video called “Epilogue.”
-A publicist for the group confirmed the break up.
+The helmet-wearing French duo shared the news Monday in an 8-minute video called “Epilogue.”
+Kathryn Frazier, the band’s longtime publicist, confirmed the break up for The Associated Press.

 Daft Punk, comprised of Thomas Bangalter and Guy-Manuel de Homem-Christo, have had major success over the years, winning six Grammy Awards and launching international hits with “One More Time,” “Harder, Better, Faster, Stronger” and “Get Lucky.”